-Well, he said some stuff relevant to work, productivity and pay.
-He tried, although without much success, to challenge us to think about the meaning of 'equality' in the context of work and pay.
+In Capitalism and Freedom Friedman tries, although without much success judging by the state of things today, to challenge us to think about the meaning of 'equality' in the context of work and pay.
 Something a bit more sophisticated than 'having the same amount of stuff' or 'paying everyone the same wage'.
-He asked two questions to try and bring some clarity to this debate: 1. 'what is the justification for state intervention to promote equality' and 2. 'what has been the effect of the measures actually taken?'

 Within the framework of private law, where individuals are largely self-governing subject to the basic principles of the law of obligations (contract, property, and tort) the law has nothing to say about whether everyone should have the same amount of stuff or even the same amount of social standing or economic power.